OWASP/owasp.github.io/_posts/2023-04-27-Owasp-at-RSA.md

 | 11:00 AM - 11:45 AM 	 | [DevSecOps Realized.
 Reduce Pain.
 Gain Sanity.][4]                  | Matt Tesauro  |
 | 11:45 AM - 12:00 PM 	 | [RUBFG: OWASP Tools for the Colour Wheel of AppSec][5]              | Grant Ongers  |

 Each of the presentations shared has been linked above as there were lots of requests for them, feel free to use the presentations yourselves, that's why they were created.
-Unfortunately our track did not have recordings, so you'll just have to imagine how great the presentations were.
+Unfortunately, our track did not have recordings, so you'll just have to imagine how great the presentations were.

 Matt's talk focused on OWASP Defect Dojo and on how you should have a pipeline for the AppSec process within your organisation, one that takes results from tools and allows you to triage and dedupe them before handing them over to developers thereby ensuring that they have the highest quality results possible in the best possible way.
 Preferably in as automated a fashion as possible, of course.
 I'm sure he drew plenty of new converts to Dojo, and he got loads of great questions afterwards!
 Vandana took a more holistic approach and plotted out a number of OWASP tools everyone should consider including in their pipelines, and she walked folks through the **AppSec Framework** from _requirements gathering_ through to _knowledge management_.
-My own presentation closed out the day by high-lighting the importance of getting developers involved in appsec by blatantly borrowing from Roald Dahl's stories while plugging a number of OWASP tools along the way.
+My own presentation closed out the day by highlighting the importance of getting developers involved in appsec by blatantly borrowing from Roald Dahl's stories while plugging a number of OWASP tools along the way.

-There was actually a surprisingly good turn-out with folks not seeming to mind the very early start to the day and even though we competed against some excellent keynotes and lunch towards the end we had a pretty decent turn out right through.
+There was actually a surprisingly good turn out with folks not seeming to mind the very early start to the day and even though we competed against some excellent keynotes and lunch towards the end we had a pretty decent turn out right through.

-The panel discussion "The Future of OWASP" was probably the high-light of the session however with [Jeff Williams][6] (former OWASP Chair and Contrast Security Co-Founder), and [Larry Maccherone][7] (the Comcast Lean and Agile impact guy, currently with Contrast doing DevSecOps transformation) joining Vandana, Matt and I on stage to talk about the topic that's been on everyone's minds.
+The panel discussion "The Future of OWASP" was probably the highlight of the session, however with [Jeff Williams][6] (former OWASP Chair and Contrast Security Co-Founder), and [Larry Maccherone][7] (the Comcast Lean and Agile impact guy, currently with Contrast doing DevSecOps transformation) joining Vandana, Matt and I on stage to talk about the topic that's been on everyone's minds.
 The discussion pulled in questions and comments from the audience and was very enlightening, underlining some of the discussions I have been having with community and project leaders at OWASP.
 As much as I can remember and have been able to take away from this discussion will end up in the planning and strategy discussion the board are having.

 The rest of Wednesday (for me) was spent representing OWASP at the [National Cybersecurity Alliance's][8] luncheon and [CREST International's][9] dinner.
 I missed lunch, unfortunately, but managed to arrive well in time for the announcement of [Kubikle][10] (a parody highlighting the business nature of cybercrime to create awareness) and the discussions hosted by the NCA with a number of US government agencies primarily discussing the [US Cybersecurity Strategy][11].
 It was a very interesting discussion especially as they touched on the effects that the strategy will have on the FLOSS (Free/Libre & Open Source Software) communities.
 I did manage to make dinner, and that was a good thing too as [Tom Brennan][12] (CREST USA's ED and former OWASP board member) pulled out all the stops and ensured that dinner was both enjoyable and allowed a lot of the organisations that CREST works with (like OWASP) to meet each other and find common purposes.